How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 Appearance and nationality

-An even more shaky way is to determine the ethnicity of an individual by his physiological characteristics.
+An even more precarious path is to determine the ethnicity of an individual by his physiological characteristics.
 What can we say about a person's appearance?
-If he has blonde hair and blue eyes, then he can be equally successful as a Swede, and a Russian or Pole.
-You can, of course, talk about the Scandinavian, Mediterranean, Latin American, but all this does not give us an idea of how a representative of the "titular nation" should look like.
-Moreover, with the dominant gene of brunettes, blondes gradually "die out".
-The nationalities of the world, whose representatives inhabited the lands previously known as the countries of the fair-haired people (Bulgaria, the states on the Balkan Peninsula, Italy, Georgia), after the Turkish conquest, noticeably "turned dark".
-So define ethnicity by outward appearance does not seem possible.
+If he has blond hair and Blue eyes, then he can equally successfully turn out to be a Swede, a Russian or a Pole.
+We can, of course, talk about Scandinavian, Mediterranean, Latin American, but all this does not give us an idea of what a representative of the “titular nation” should look like.
+Moreover, with the dominant brunette gene, blondes are gradually “dying out.”
+The nationalities of the world, whose representatives inhabited the lands previously known as the countries of fair-haired people (Bulgaria, states on the Balkan Peninsula, Italy, Georgia), after the Turkish conquest noticeably “darkened.”
+So define ethnicity by appearance does not seem possible.
 Although, of course, there are certain facial features that are often found in representatives of a particular nationality.

 Formation of ethnic groups

-All nationalities of the world in their historical development come a long way.
-Ancient tribes entered into military-trade alliances and lived in close proximity for a long time.
-From this, certain differences were erased, the dialects became closer, forming one language.
-Can be cited as an example of the ancient Romans.
-In addition to the Latins who inhabited the region along the banks of the Tiber, the Veneti, Avzones, Lucans, Oskans, Messapas, Piena, Umbras and Falisques took part in the formation of the people.
-And their dialects still exist!
-The huge Roman Empire, which included many nationalities, disintegrated in the Middle Ages.
-Latin - the official language of the ancient state - gave impetus to the formation of the Romance languages: Italian, French, Spanish.
-Awareness of the multitude by one community in the composition of the state gives rise to a nation.
+All the nationalities of the world in their own way historical development have come a long way.
+Ancient tribes entered into military and trade alliances with each other and lived in close proximity for a long time.
+As a result, certain differences were erased, dialects came closer together, forming one language.
+One can cite the example of the ancient Romans.
+In addition to the Latins who inhabited the regions along the banks of the Tiber, the Veneti, Auzones, Lucanians, Osci, Messapians, Piceni, Umbrians and Falisci took part in the formation of the people.
+And their dialects still exist today!
+The huge Roman Empire, which included many nationalities, collapsed in the Middle Ages.
+Latin, the official language of the ancient state, gave impetus to the formation of Romance languages: Italian, French, Spanish.
+Awareness of the multitude by one community within the state gives rise to a nation.

 Natural assimilation

 Not all nationalities of the countries of the world have survived to this day.
-A smaller nationality surrounded by a larger one runs the risk of losing its identity, especially if it is included in the state, where this largest nationality is considered the "titular nation".
+A smaller nationality surrounded by a larger one risks losing its identity, especially if it is included in a state where this largest nationality is considered the “titular nation”.
 This happened in the USSR.
-The first census, carried out in 1926, found that the state was home to 178 nationalities.
+The first census, conducted in 1926, found that there were 178 nationalities living in the state.
 In 1956, there were only 109 of them.
 And there were 91 large nationalities, which numbered more than ten thousand people.
-Thus, in less than thirty years, the number of ethnic groups has significantly decreased.
+Thus, in less than thirty years, the number of ethnic groups has decreased significantly.
 Of course, not everyone became Russian.
-Adjarians, Lazes, Svans and Mingrelians began to associate themselves with Georgians; Kuraminians, Turks and Kipchaks began to consider themselves Uzbeks.
-Thus, if the cultural characteristics of small peoples are not supported, there is a serious risk that they will disappear.
+Adjarians, Laz, Svans and Mingrelians began to associate themselves with Georgians; Kuramins, Turks and Kipchaks began to consider themselves Uzbeks.
+Thus, if the cultural characteristics of small peoples are not maintained, there is a serious risk that they will disappear.

 Forced assimilation

-Sometimes governments, wary of separatist sentiments, pursue a policy aimed at deliberately destroying the nationality as such.
-They do not kill members of the ethnic minority, but they carry out targeted assimilation measures.
+Sometimes governments, wary of separatist sentiments, pursue policies aimed at the deliberate destruction of nationality as such.
+They do not kill members of the ethnic minority, but carry out targeted assimilation measures.
 For example, in Poland after World War II, all Lemkos were taken out of their places of compact residence and settled in small groups in other regions of the country.
 In the south of France, for a long time, schoolchildren were punished if they began to speak the local Occitan dialect.
-Only from the eighties of the twentieth century, under public pressure, optional courses were opened to study the almost disappeared dialect.
-Since the world's small nationalities are already inclined to dissolve into large ones, assimilating them forcibly is a violation of human rights.
+Only in the eighties of the twentieth century, under public pressure, elective courses were opened to study the almost extinct dialect.
+Since the world's small nationalities already tend to dissolve into large ones, assimilating them by force is a violation of human rights.

 How many nationalities are there in the world?

-Nobody knows that.
+Nobody knows this.
 According to various sources, the nationalities of the peoples of the world can number from four and a half to six thousand.
 The total number of languages and dialects ranges from two and a half to five thousand.
-But there are also tribes that do not make contact with the civilized world (the so-called un-contacted people).
+But there are still tribes that do not make contact with the civilized world (the so-called un-contacted people).
 How many such tribes are still found in Africa, the Amazon Valley?
-It is also quite difficult to determine the line between ethnicity, nationality and nationality.
-But there is also a different opinion about the larger communities.
+It is also quite difficult to determine the line between ethnic group, nationality and nationality.
+But there is another opinion about larger communities.
 It is believed that a nation is a purely political construct.
-This theory is gaining more and more adherents in modern society.
+This theory is gaining more and more supporters in modern society.

 Beautiful nationalities of the world: list

-Assimilation, of course, can lead to the disappearance of an ethnos.
+Assimilation, of course, can lead to the disappearance of an ethnic group.
 But mixing blood only improves the gene pool.
-The so-called mestizos have always amazed with their beauty and talents.
-Let us recall, for example, the Russian poet A.S.
+The so-called mestizos have always amazed us with their beauty and talents.
+Let us at least remember the Russian poet A.S.
 Pushkin, in whose veins Slavic and African blood flowed.
 If we talk not about certain individuals, but about large groups of people, then the same relationship can be traced here.
-The most beautiful community is the one in which different nationalities of the world have mixed, as in a crucible.
-So, the countries of Latin America amaze with the abundance of beauties and angel-like men.
-Indeed, local Indian tribes, Spaniards and people from Africa took part in the formation of the Costa Ricans, Brazilians and Colombians.
-Citizens the former USSR are also not bad-looking, since many of them were born as a result of mixed inter-ethnic marriages.
+The most beautiful community is the one in which the different nationalities of the world are mixed, as if in a crucible.
+Thus, the countries of Latin America amaze with the abundance of beauties and angelic men.
+Indeed, local Indian tribes, Spaniards and people from Africa took part in the formation of Costa Ricans, Brazilians and Colombians.
+Citizens former USSR They are also quite good-looking, since many of them were born as a result of mixed interethnic marriages.

 Where do the most beautiful girls live?

-This question worries not only the stronger sex.
-Of course, everyone has their own standard of beauty, but are there any Miss Universe contests?
-Let's do a little statistical analysis to find out in which country the most beautiful women in the world are most often found.
+This issue worries not only representatives of the stronger sex.
+Of course, everyone has their own standard of beauty, but aren’t Miss Universe competitions held?
+Let's do a little statistical analysis to find out which country has the most beautiful women peace.
 The nationality of the charming winner is not taken into account by the jury.
-But we will consider a charming girl as a representative of the “titular nation”.
+But we will consider the charming girl a representative of the “titular nation”.

-So, according to polls made by various men's and women's magazines, Brazilians are in first place in beauty.
+So, according to surveys conducted by various men's and women's magazines, Brazilian women are in first place in beauty.
 After all, this Latin American country is real.
 Here you can meet both an irresistible blonde and a charming black woman.
-Many immigrants from Asia gave the Brazilian women the languor of the Japanese orchid and almond-shaped eyes.
+Many Asians gave Brazilians the languor of the Japanese orchid and almond-shaped eyes.
 If you like tall blondes, then feel free to go to Sweden for them.
 Argentines are in third place.
-The fourth position is held by the Ukrainians, and the fifth - by the Russians.
+The fourth position is held by Ukrainians, and the fifth by Russians.

-Where do the most beautiful men in the world by nationality live?
+Where do the most handsome men in the world live by nationality?

-A selection of super attractive macho different countries made a tourist portal Travelers Digest.
-He has done his own research to properly guide single ladies on romantic getaways.
-So what happened?
-What nationalities in the world gave birth to the most Apollo?
+A selection of super attractive machos different countries created a portal for tourists Travelers Digest.
+He did his own research to properly guide single ladies on a romantic getaway.
+What happened?
+Which nationalities in the world have produced the most Apollos?

-The portal warns that it assessed not only the external data of men, but also their good manners, the level of intelligence, the ability to look after a lady.
-Swedes, residents of New York and Amsterdam are in the lead in this list.
-The top ten includes Portuguese, Argentines, Australians, Spaniards, Germans, Italians and Israelis.
-But girls often notice that the portal was wrong.
+The portal warns that it assessed not only the external data of men, but also their upbringing, level of intelligence, and ability to care for a lady.
+Swedes, residents of New York and Amsterdam lead the list.
+The Top Ten included the Portuguese, Argentines, Australians, Spaniards, Germans, Italians and Israelis.
+But girls often notice that the portal is wrong.
 In their opinion, residents of Latin American countries, Spaniards, Italians and Turks are more attractive.

 The 2002 census confirmed that the Russian Federation is one of the most multinational - representatives of over 160 nationalities live in the country.
-In the course of the census, the implementation of the Constitution of the Russian Federation in terms of free self-determination of nationality was ensured.
-During the population census, more than 800 different variants of the population's answers to the question of nationality were received.
+During the census, the implementation of the Constitution of the Russian Federation was ensured in terms of free self-determination of nationality.
+During the population census, more than 800 different answers were received from the population to the question about nationality.

-Seven peoples inhabiting Russia - Russians, Tatars, Ukrainians, Bashkirs, Chuvashs, Chechens and Armenians - have a population exceeding 1 million people.
-Russians are the most numerous nationality, their number amounted to 116 million people (about 80% of the country's inhabitants).
+The seven peoples inhabiting Russia - Russians, Tatars, Ukrainians, Bashkirs, Chuvashs, Chechens and Armenians - have a population exceeding 1 million people.
+Russians are the most numerous nationality, their number is 116 million people (about 80% of the country's inhabitants).

-For the first time after the census of 1897, the number of persons who identified themselves as Cossacks (140 thousand people) was obtained, and also for the first time after the census of 1926, the number of persons who called themselves Kryashens was obtained (about 25 thousand people).
-About 1.5 million people did not indicate their ethnicity.
+For the first time after the 1897 population census, the number of people who identified themselves as Cossacks was obtained (140 thousand people), and also for the first time after the 1926 population census, the number of people who called themselves Kryashens was obtained (about 25 thousand people).
+About 1.5 million people did not indicate their nationality.

 Population of Russia by ethnic composition

-All peoples inhabiting our country can be divided into three groups:
+All the peoples inhabiting our country can be divided into three groups:

-• The first is ethnic groups, most of which live in Russia, and outside of it are only small groups (Russians, Chuvash, Bashkirs, Tatars, Komi, Yakuts, Buryats, etc.).
-They usually form nation-state units.
+• The first is ethnic groups, most of which live in Russia, and outside of it there are only small groups (Russians, Chuvash, Bashkirs, Tatars, Komi, Yakuts, Buryats, etc.).
+They, as a rule, form national-state units.

-• The second group consists of those peoples of the countries of the "near abroad" (ie the republics of the former USSR), as well as some other countries, which are represented on the territory of Russia by significant groups, in some cases by compact settlement (Ukrainians, Belarusians, Kazakhs, Armenians, Poles , Greeks, etc.).
+• The second group is those peoples of the countries of the “near abroad” (i.e., the republics of the former USSR), as well as some other countries that are represented on the territory of Russia in significant groups, in some cases in compact settlements (Ukrainians, Belarusians, Kazakhs, Armenians, Poles , Greeks, etc.).

-• And, finally, the third group is formed by small subdivisions of ethnic groups, most of them living outside Russia (Hungarians, Abkhazians, Chinese, etc.).
+• And finally, the third group is formed by small subdivisions of ethnic groups, most living outside Russia (Hungarians, Abkhazians, Chinese, etc.).

-Thus, about 100 peoples (the first group) live mainly on the territory of Russia, the rest (representatives of the second and third groups) - mainly in the countries of the “near abroad” or other countries of the world, but they are still an essential element of the population of Russia.
+Thus, about 100 peoples (the first group) live mainly on the territory of Russia, the rest (representatives of the second and third groups) live mainly in the countries of the “near abroad” or other countries of the world, but are still a significant element of the population of Russia.

-Peoples living in Russia (representatives of all three groups identified earlier) speak languages that belong to different language families ...
+The peoples living in Russia (representatives of all three groups identified earlier) speak languages that belong to different language families .
 The most numerous of them are representatives of four language families: Indo-European (89%), Altai (7%), North Caucasian (2%) and Uralic (2%).

 Indo-European family

-The most numerous in Russia - Slavic group, including Russians, Ukrainians, Belarusians, etc. The primordially Russian regions are the territories of the European North, North-West and central regions of Russia, but they live everywhere and prevail in most regions (in 77 out of 88 regions), especially in the Urals, in southern Siberia and the Far East.
+The most numerous in Russia - Slavic group, including Russians, Ukrainians, Belarusians, etc. Originally Russian regions are the territories of the European North, North-West and central regions of Russia, but they live everywhere and predominate in most regions (77 out of 88 regions), especially in the Urals, in southern Siberia and the Far East.
 Among other peoples of this linguistic group, Ukrainians (2.9 million people - 2.5%), Belarusians (0.8 million) stand out.

-Thus, it can be argued that it is primarily a Slavic state (the share of Slavs is over 85%) and the largest Slavic state in the world.
+Thus, it can be argued that it is, first of all, a Slavic state (the share of Slavs is over 85%) and the largest Slavic state in the world.

-The second largest among the Indo-European family Germanic group (Germans).Since 1989, their number has decreased from 800 to 600 thousand people as a result of c.
+Second largest among the Indo-European family German group (Germans).Since 1989, their number has decreased from 800 to 600 thousand people as a result of...

-The Iranian group is the Ossetians.
-Their number increased from 400 to 515 thousand largely as a result of emigration from the territory as a result of the armed conflict in South Ossetia.
+The Iranian group is Ossetians.
+Their number increased from 400 to 515 thousand, largely as a result of emigration from the territory as a result of the armed conflict in South Ossetia.

-In addition to the above, the Indo-European family in Russia is also represented by other peoples: the Armenians ( Armenian group); and Romanians ( romance group) and etc.
+In addition to those listed, the Indo-European family is also represented in Russia by other peoples: Armenians ( Armenian group); and Romanians ( Romanesque group) and etc.

 Altai family

-The largest Turkic group in the Altai family (11.2 million people out of 12), which includes Tatars, Chuvash, Bashkirs, Kazakhs, Yakuts, Shors, Azerbaijanis, and others.
-Representatives of this group, the Tatars, are the second largest people in Russia after the Russians.
+The largest Turkic group in the Altai family (11.2 million people out of 12), which includes Tatars, Chuvashs, Bashkirs, Kazakhs, Yakuts, Shors, Azerbaijanis, etc. Representatives of this group, the Tatars, are the second largest people in Russia after the Russians.

-The largest Turkic peoples (Tatars, Bashkirs, Chuvash) are concentrated in the Ural-Volga region.
+The largest Turkic peoples (Tatars, Bashkirs, Chuvashs) are concentrated in the Ural-Volga region.

-The third area of settlement of the Turkic peoples is (, Karachais, Balkars).
+The third area of settlement of Turkic peoples is (, Karachais, Balkars).

-Also, the Altai family includes: a group (Buryats, Kalmyks);Tungus-Manchu group(Evens, Nanai, Ulchi, Udege, Orochi),
+The Altai family also includes: group (Buryats, Kalmyks);Tungus-Manchu group(Evens, Nanais, Ulchi, Udege, Orochi),

 Ural family